 The Papillon dog breed is an active family pet that takes pleasure in both play and exercise.
 Belying his small stature, this Toy Spaniel is not a lapdog.
 He is entirely capable of long-distance walks.

 Papillons are eager to please, so they are a suitable choice for first-time owners.
-Because they are people-pleasing and intelligent dogs, training is really easy, but they still need to understand their place in the "pack" with you, the owner as the alpha figure.
+Because they are people-pleasing and intelligent dogs, training is really easy.
+However, they still need to understand their place in the "pack," with you as the alpha figure.

 Papillons are also friendly with other dogs especially when socialised from a young age.
-However, it may not get on well with small pets such as mice, guinea pigs, even cats.
-Papillons were once bred as ratters, so chasing small animals are instinctively wired to their personality.
+However, they may not get on well with small pets such as mice, guinea pigs, even cats.
+These toy dogs were once bred as ratters, so chasing small animals is instinctively wired to their personality.

 Are Papillon dogs good pets?